-- (A) The League shall establish a CMC to control the day-to-day management of the League's Competitions including the application and enforcement of the Rules. - (B) A CMC shall consist of at least three (3) persons selected from the following positions: - (i) League Chair/ President (if applicable); - (ii) State Community Football Manager (AFL NSW/ACT employee); - (iii) Community Football Operations Manager (AFL NSW/ACT employee); - (iv) Community Football Regional Manager (AFL NSW/ACT employee); - (v) Community Football & Competition Manager (AFL NSW/ACT employee); - (vi) Competition Coordinator (AFL NSW/ACT employee); or - (vii) Other persons as delegated by the League. - (C) A CMC member must take appropriate steps to ensure they do not place themselves in a situation where there may be an actual or potential conflict of interests in the determination of a matter before the CMC.
+- (A) The League shall establish a CMC to control the day-to-day management of the League's Competitions including the application and enforcement of the Rules. - (B) A CMC shall consist of at least three (3) persons selected from the following positions: - (i) League Chair/ President (if applicable);

+- (ii) League Board Members - (iii) State Community Football Manager (AFL NSW/ACT employee); - (iv) Community Football Operations Manager (AFL NSW/ACT employee); - (v) Community Football Regional Manager (AFL NSW/ACT employee); - (vi) Community Football & Competition Manager (AFL NSW/ACT employee); - (vii) Competition Coordinator (AFL NSW/ACT employee); or - (viii) Other persons as delegated by the League. - (C) A CMC member must take appropriate steps to ensure they do not place themselves in a situation where there may be an actual or potential conflict of interests in the determination of a matter before the CMC.